 - Lower back pain

 There are usually no side effects following your treatments.
-You may feel with the first one or two treatments to have a sensation of deep relaxation.
+You may feel like the first one or two treatments to have a sensation of deep relaxation.

 Do the needles hurt?

 Acupuncture needles are very thin and solid and are made from stainless steel.
 The point is smooth (not hollow with cutting edges like a hypodermic needle) and insertion through the skin is not as painful as injections or blood sampling.
 The risk of bruising and skin irritation is less than when using a hollow needle.
 Most patients feel only minimal pain as the needles are inserted; some feel no pain at all.
 Once the needles are in place, there is no pain felt.

 "Do's and Dont's" on the day of the treatment?

 To enhance the value of a treatment, the following guidelines are important:

 Do not eat an unusually large meal immediately before or after your treatment.